tlanettepollard/Dine-Restaurant-Site-TLP/notes.md

 06/11/2021: Starting again.
 I need more practice with designing websites using CSS Grid for responsiveness. going back to flex only.

 06/12/2021: Starting again again.
 I couldn't figure out the problem with the media queries.
+The biggest lesson I learned today was the the variables and mixin files need to be listed as imports before the other import files.
+That's why my media queries were messed up and didn't work!

 ************************
 Reservations.scss